BlueBrain/synthesis-workflow/docs/source/synthesis_methodology.rst

 When cells are synthesized inside an atlas, their shapes must be adapted according to their positions in order to fit in this atlas.
 Currently, the shapes are just rescaled in order to fit in a defined interval.
 This interval depends on the ``mtype`` and on the cell position because the depths of the atlas layers also depend on this position.
-The informations on how each ``mtype`` can be rescaled are inserted in the ``tmd_parameters.json`` file by the task :py:class:`tasks.synthesis.AddScalingRulesToParameters`.
+The information on how each ``mtype`` can be rescaled are inserted in the ``tmd_parameters.json`` file by the task :py:class:`tasks.synthesis.AddScalingRulesToParameters`.